close

-Since January 1st 2024, the University of St.Gallen has a revised Directive of Academic Integrity that contains the principles of good scientific practice.
-The Directive also regulates the procedures in cases of scientific misconduct.
+Since 1 January 2024, the University of St.Gallen has a revised Directive of Academic Integrity that contains the principles of good scientific practice.
+The Directive also regulates the procedures in cases of misconduct.

-Reports of suspected violations should be sent by email to the integrity office in the Vice-Rectorate Research & Faculty at: integrity@unisg.ch.
+Reports of suspected violations should be sent by email to the Integrity Office, in the Office of the Vice-President for Research & Faculty, at: integrityunisg.ch.

 Anonymous reports are possible.
 They will only be pursued if the alleged scientific misconduct is sufficiently substantiated (Art.
 17 para.
 1 of the Directive on Academic Integrity).

-Scientific misconduct occurs in cases of intentional or negligent violations of scientific integrity.
-This includes in particular: plagiarism and self-plagiarism, the fabrication or falsification of data or results, misleading information in publication lists or curricula vitae, misconduct in the context of peer reviews, or unjustified claims to co-authorship in scientific publications.
-Article 11 of the Directive of Academic Integrity contains a list of violations of scientific integrity.
+Scientific misconduct occurs in cases of intentional or negligent violations of integrity.
+This includes in particular: plagiarism and self-plagiarism, the fabrication or falsification of data or results, misleading information in publication lists or curricula vitae, misconduct in the context of peer reviews, or unjustified claims to authorship in scientific publications.
+Article 11 of the Directive of Academic Integrity contains a list of violations of integrity.

 The reported scientific misconduct must be sufficiently substantiated.
-Reports must therefore be substantiated with evidence whenever possible.
+Reports should therefore ideally include a specific description of the misconduct along with supporting evidence or information.
 This includes: publications, documents, written or electronic correspondence, or witness statements.
 Unsubstantiated accusations and reports that do not clearly indicate a violation of scientific integrity will generally not be pursued.
 Anonymous reports will also only be pursued if the reported scientific misconduct is sufficiently substantiated, i.e., supported with adequate details and facts.

-Other forms of misconduct, such as discrimination, bullying, or workplace conflicts, do not fall under scientific misconduct and should be reported to the appropriate offices.
+Other forms of misconduct, such as discrimination, bullying or workplace conflicts, do not fall under scientific misconduct and should be reported to the appropriate HSG offices.

 a) Vice-President for Research & Faculty;